-In fact, 528 Hz has earned a reputation for its ability to reach and repair the very biological building blocks of our being, namely our cells and DNA.
+In fact, 528 Hz has become synonymous with the reach and repair of the very biological building blocks of our being – our cells and DNA.

-Though the modern medical and scientific establishment is slow to publish research in this area, we already know of several ways 528 Hz can heal our body and DNA.
+Though modern science has been slow to conduct research in this area, there is existing evidence of how 528 Hz can impact and benefit our DNA.

-For instance, there was the experiment conducted by John and Nancy Hutchinson in the Gulf of Mexico in 2010 demonstrated the impact of 528 Hz on water.
+An experiment conducted by John and Nancy Hutchinson in the Gulf of Mexico in 2010 demonstrated the impact of 528 Hz on water.
 We'll explain the significance of this in a moment.

-Following the infamous BP oil spill known as “Deepwater Horizon”, they used 528 Hz and other Solfeggio frequencies to treat the water.
+Following the infamous BP oil spill known as “Deepwater Horizon”, the pair used the 528 Hz and other Solfeggio frequencies to treat the water.

 With just four hours of exposure, they were able to reduce the amount of oil and grease in a section of ocean from 7 parts per million to just 1 parts per million.

-This amazing feat was later confirmed by Dr. Robert Naman and the Analytical Chemical Testing Laboratory, Inc., who concluded that it was “it is clear that the process may have extreme value”.
+This amazing feat was later confirmed by Dr. Robert Naman and the Analytical Chemical Testing Laboratory, Inc., who concluded: “It is clear that the process may have extreme value”.

-Professor Richard J. Saykally and other geneticists at UC Berkeley have conducted experiments proving that reducing a DNA strand’s access to these energized water clusters harms its ability to function properly.
-Dehydrated DNA is less energetic and less healthy.
+Professor Richard J. Saykally and other geneticists at UC Berkeley have conducted experiments showing that reducing a DNA strand’s access to these energized water clusters harms its ability to function properly (1).

 This makes sense when we consider the law of vibration, which states that all matter and molecules are constantly moving and vibrating.

-As biochemist Steve Chemiski points out in Fork In the Road, the water clusters in question vibrate at exactly 528 cycles per second.
+As biochemist Steve Chemiski points out in the book Fork In the Road, the water clusters in question vibrate at exactly 528 cycles per second (3).

-When we expose normal water to 528 Hz, it begins to vibrate in synchronicity and thus form the crystal-shaped, energized water clusters that create DNA’s protective matrix.
+When we expose normal water to 528 Hz, it begins to vibrate in synchronicity and thus forms the crystal-shaped, energized water clusters that create DNA’s protective matrix.

 Though this effect is indirect, it’s the most notable example of 528 Hz’s potential to heal our DNA.